...

 • Drowsiness

-• Loss of interest in their favorite toys or activities
+• Loss of interest in their favourite toys or activities

 Types of Traumatic Brain Injuries: